 I feel like I always spend a lot of time considering what to pack for a trip.
 Sometimes it works out well, sometimes I realize I’ve forgotten a key piece or woefully underestimated my need for a certain type of clothing.
 For our trip to Croatia, I did a little of both!
 Fortunately I still managed to clothe myself, but if I was packing all over again I would have made a few tweaks to my list.
-Our trip was a fairly active one, with four days of adventurous activities interspersed with low-key days of strolling.
+Our trip was a fairly active one (check out these great ways to explore Croatia outdoors!), with four days of adventurous activities interspersed with low-key days of strolling.
 We spent six days in Dalmatia and four days further inland in Plitvice and Zagreb, where in theory it’s cooler (though that didn’t materialize in our case).
 What to wear in Croatia really depends on your agenda – museums, hiking, or island hopping (perhaps all three).
 Read on for my suggestions on what to pack for Croatia in summer so you avoid my mistakes.

 My challenges for packing for Croatia in summer with kids:

 - Activities included beaching, biking, hiking and sailing… but also wine tasting and city exploration

 - Appropriate for carrying kids potentially covered in dirt and/or peanut butter

 - (Almost) everything in one medium-sized packing cube since we like to pack light

 - Enough variety not to be bored after two weeks

 How to pack for a summer trip to Croatia

 My strategy was to create a travel capsule wardrobe for the trip from items that I already owned.
 If you haven’t heard of a capsule wardrobe, the basic concept is to come up with a limited set of clothes, shoes and accessories that all mix and match to create a wide variety of outfits (check out the full travel capsule wardrobe how-to).
 Sounds simple enough!